 As with any complex mechanical equipment, it is always important to review the manufacturer warranty and service network when evaluating your purchase.

 Budget and Important Considerations

 Last but not least, monetary resources can sometimes be limited for lab equipment and the temptation is to choose a residential dishwasher for a lab.
-Lab washers need to be compliant with specific regulatory and safety guidelines for lab equipment and are meant to clean laboratory glassware which entails exposure to harsh chemicals that only higher quality stainless steel can withstand.
-While a residential dishwasher is the perfect solution to clean kitchen utensils like plates, wine glasses and silverware, it is not suitable to properly clean lab glassware.
+Lab washers need to be compliant with specific regulatory and safety guidelines for lab equipment and are meant to clean laboratory glassware which entails exposure to harsh chemicals that only higher-quality stainless steel can withstand.
+While a residential dishwasher is a perfect solution to clean kitchen utensils like plates, wine glasses and silverware, it is not suitable to properly clean lab glassware.
 The contamination and thus cleaning requirements in a lab are completely different than in a kitchen and thus lab glassware washers are much more powerful than residential dishwashers.
 Moreover, residential dishwashers do not allow for the required programming capabilities and additionally, the baskets and inserts for a kitchen dishwasher cannot properly hold lab glassware and utensils for being cleaned.
-A good example are pipettes or narrow-necked volumetric cylinders which need to be cleaned from the inside so injectors on the wash racks need to ensure the water flow within the narrow inside of these items to get properly cleaned.
+A good examples are pipettes or narrow-necked volumetric cylinders which need to be cleaned from the inside so injectors on the wash racks need to ensure the water flow within the narrow inside of these items to get properly cleaned.
 A residential dishwasher is not capable to do this so it should never be considered for a lab room.